AlphaActivities/aksarbenlocksmiths/docs/rulebook.md

 📌 Deployable task group
 • Code or file changes that affect build/behavior, asset updates referenced by site, config changes such as Netlify or router rules.

-📅 Timestamp Logging Protocol
+📅 Timestamp Footer Policy
-• Every assistant reply ends with exactly one line:
-  Use the saved string docs/time-config.json:last_central_stamp and print it verbatim.
-• Do not compute with UTC, do not reuse any sample dates, and ignore any automatic server footer.
+• Do not append any automatic time or date footer to Bolt replies.
-• When a session starts or whenever Warrior asks, refresh the saved stamp by running: node scripts/write-central-stamp.mjs
-• Format of the saved stamp is: YYYY MM DD hh:mm AM Omaha, NE.
-• Maintain a table in the project folder with ISO timestamp, speaker, and message.
+• Ignore any previous timestamp helpers, scripts, or configs.
+• If a time reference is needed inside a diagnostic or log, print it inline in the message body only.

 🚦 Core Safety Rails
 • SPA routing, a single BrowserRouter, a single route per path.
 App keeps useLocation restore logic.